-Reynolda Campus.
-A course that was completed at another college or university may be considered for transfer by a Master's program within the Wake Forest University Graduate School, provided that: a) the course was taken at an accredited institution in the United States; b) the course is classified as a graduate course; c) the course was not taken as part of a previous earned degree at another institution; d) the grade in the course is B (or the equivalent thereof as determined by the Graduate School) or better.
-The maximum number of hours that may be transferred toward a Master's degree is 6.
-Transfer of courses from another college or university for PhD degree candidates are held to the same standards for transfer credits, but are not limited in terms of the count of credit hours.
+A graduate course that was completed at another college or university may be considered for transfer credit, provided that the course was taken at an accredited institution in the United States, the course was not taken as part of a previously earned degree, and the grade earned is equivalent to a B or higher.
+The maximum number of hours that may be transferred toward a master's degree is six and is not limited for PhD degree candidates.